aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_3/Lab_3.md

-# COMP0182 Real-world Multi-agent Systems: Lab 2
+# COMP0182 Real-world Multi-agent Systems: Lab Sheet Three

 In todays lab session we will be using [PyBullet](https://pybullet.org/wordpress/) to simulate a single agent navigating to a goal position and back.
 At the goal position, the agent will fetch an item which it will deliver to the start position.